superblk/ec2-actions-runner-ami-ubuntu-18.04-arm64/README.md

 - Do not run self-hosted runners in public repositories (see relevant [GitHub docs](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security-with-public-repositories))
 - This image is designed to run the actions-runner with a non-root user (e.g. `ubuntu`)
 - Ephemeral runners (torn down at the end of each workflow run) is probably the safe bet
-- Some security hardening of this AMI is probably warranted (please contribute!)
+- Some security hardening of this AMI is probably warranted (contributions are welcome!)

 ## References